Abortion ruling prompts variety of reactions from states

 Effect of Supreme Court ruling: The new state law that bans abortion only provides exceptions in cases of rape or incest or to protect the mother’s life or health, not including psychological conditions.
 Though Wyoming has no abortion clinics, abortions still occur.
 Ninety-eight took place in Wyoming in 2021, according to state officials.

 What’s next: A planned women’s health clinic in Casper that would have been the only one offering abortions in the state was on track to open in mid-June but an arson fire May 25 delayed those plans by around six months.
-Clinic founder Julie Burkhart said Friday that, despite the ruling, she still plans to open the clinic and will continue to seek legal means to keep abortion legal in Wyoming.
+Clinic founder Julie Burkhart that despite the ruling she still plans to open the clinic and will continue to seek legal means to keep abortion legal in Wyoming.
 Police continue to look for a suspect in the arson investigation, and have offered a $5,000 reward for information leading to an arrest.

 ———